 Talent agents (also simply called agents) are the masterminds behind artists, performers, and athletes.
 They often serve as the middleman between their clients and potential employers or customers, handling auditions or tryouts, contract negotiations, perks and paycheck terms, and publicity matters.

-Although agents don't receive the million-dollar paychecks their clients are accustomed to, they do make an average annual salary of $86,560.
+Although agents don't receive the million-dollar paychecks their clients are accustomed to, they do make a median annual salary of $66,040, according to the Bureau of Labor Statistics.

 Postmasters and mail superintendents plan and coordinate the administrative and operational services of U.S. post offices.
 They also supervise the postal workers working under their office.